PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 > #...........
 > ~~~
 > {: .docker}
-> - We can use this trick to stop the building process at some point and check the installation up to there
+> - We recommend the use of this trick to stop the building process at some point and check the status of the installation up to that point
-> - I like to use this trick instead of commenting the rest of the Dockerfile
+> - We like to use this trick instead of commenting the rest of the Dockerfile
-> - Building process will end with an error, but previous commands are cached in layers
+> - Note that the building process will end with an error, but previous commands are cached in layers
-> - We can still access any cached layer as an image
+> - We can still access any succesful cached layer before the error and use it as an image
 >
-{: .solution}
+{: .callout}

-> ## Steps for the second build:
+> ## D.I Steps for the second build:
 >
 > 1. Build the docker container using `Dockerfile.02`
 >    > ~~~